hackkosice/new-web/content/marathon.md

     icon: "ti-desktop" # here we use themify icon pack : https://themify.me/themify-icons
   - title: A new **challenge** every two weeks
     icon: "ti-light-bulb" # here we use themify icon pack : https://themify.me/themify-icons

+leaderboard:
+  title: Public leaderboard
+  background: images/bg/background2.png
-  - title: Public leaderboard -- for each solved task you will earn **kilometers**.
-Who can run the furthest?
+  content: "For each solved task you will earn **kilometers**.
+Who can run the furthest?"
-    icon: "ti-mobile" # here we use themify icon pack : https://themify.me/themify-icons
+#    button:
+#      enable: true
+#      label : "Read more"
+#      link : "about"

 who_can_join:
   subtitle: This is big